hstalker/hstalker.github.io/_pages/about.md

  * Endless tweaking of my tools
  * A wealth of other stuff that I am probably forgetting about

-I am fairly fluent in Japanese (though severely out of practice with actually using it to communicate — my passive comprehension is at a very high level).
+I am a fluent reader of Japanese (though severely out of practice with actually using it to communicate).
 In the past I have also studied German and French.
-In general I am quite interested in language acquisition.
+In general I am quite interested in language acquisition and would be very open to opportunities abroad.

 Please see the footer on the site for my social details.
 Feel free to reach out to me via any reasonable point of contact.